zopefoundation/zc.resumelb/src/zc/resumelb/README.txt

   "flapping".
 (ZooKeeper might report that workers had gone away and come back without the workers actually going away.)

+- Fixed: When using single-version mode, flapping between versions could cause worker and book backlogs to be computed concorrectly, causing assertion errors.

 0.7.0 (2012-07-05)
 ------------------